salsify/avromatic/README.md

 To extend a model that will be used as a nested model, you must ensure that it is defined, which will register it, prior it being referenced by another model.

-Using the `Avromatic.preregister_models` option allows models that are extended and will be used as nested models to be defined at the end of the `.configure` block.
+Using the `Avromatic.eager_load_models` option allows models that are extended and will be used as nested models to be defined at the end of the `.configure` block.
 In Rails applications, these models are also re-registered after `nested_models` is cleared when code reloads to ensure that classes load in the